KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 #### `.nlp.cluster.summarize`

-_A clustering algorithm that works like many summarizing algorithms, by finding the most representative elements, then subtracting them from the centroid and iterating until the number of clusters has been reached_
+_Uses the top ten keywords of each document as centoid values in order to cluster similar documents together_

-Syntax: `.nlp.cluster.summarize[docs;n]`
+Syntax: `.nlp.cluster.summarize[docs;k]`

 Where

--   `docs` is a list of documents or document keywords (table or list of dictionaries)
+-   `docs` is a table or list of dictionaries containing the documents keywords and their associated significance
--   `n` is the number of clusters to return (long)
+-   `k` is the number of clusters to return (long)

 returns the documents’ indexes, grouped into clusters.